St. Petersburg Distracted Driving Accident Lawyers

 - Internal bleeding

 Victims of distracted drivers often suffer life-altering injuries, with persistent medical problems or long-term lost wages.
-On occasion, injuries can result in paralysis or even death of victims.
+On occasion, injuries can result in paralysis or death of victims.

 What Should I Do if I Have Been Injured by a Distracted Driver?